sranegar/e-commerce-cbd/README.md

 ## NEWM299 Portfolio Assignment

 ### Website Creation Requirements
 ✔️ Create a one page website prototype using whatever software, but Adobe XD CC is preferred, you would like having the below listed parameters:  Must have a minimum of five full height sections with content.
-That includes text and images.
+That includes text and images. <br>
-✔️ Must have four subsections with content that is appropriate to the website.
+✔️ Must have four subsections with content that is appropriate to the website. <br>
-There must be a navigation bar that navigates to the full section.
+There must be a navigation bar that navigates to the full section. <br>
-✔️ Must be an eCommerce site and look professional.
+✔️ Must be an eCommerce site and look professional. <br>

 ### HTML & CSS languages Requirements
-✔️ You must use an external stylesheet and have correct commenting ✔️ Your HTML must be properly commented and have the correct coding structure.
+✔️ You must use an external stylesheet and have correct commenting<br>
+✔️ Your HTML must be properly commented and have the correct coding structure. <br>
-✔️ Full height sections should be full height but can grow if content overflows.
+✔️ Full height sections should be full height but can grow if content overflows. <br>
-✔️ Sub-sections can be can be a max of 50% height.
+✔️ Sub-sections can be can be a max of 50% height.<br>
-✔️ Your project must be uploaded to the Pages server.
+✔️ Your project must be uploaded to the Pages server. <br>
-✔️ You must show proper use of elements and styling.
+✔️ You must show proper use of elements and styling.<br>
-✔️ Your site must be a full replication of your prototype.
+✔️ Your site must be a full replication of your prototype. <br>

 ## Design Understanding and Justification